Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 itself or the development or deployment processes supporting it.
 We refer to issues of this nature as *low-hanging fruit* type issues.

-Apart from acknowledging their existence, a key part of this process is the allocation of a small fraction of resources for the sole purpose of supporting [SRE] activities and developing a practice of continuously crafting constructive corrective actions arising from [SRE] inquiries.
+Apart from acknowledging their existence, a key aspect of [SRE] processes is the commitment of a small fraction of resources for the sole purpose of supporting [SRE] activities and developing a practice of continuously crafting constructive corrective actions arising from [SRE] inquiries.